LoraV/LoraV.github.io/_posts/2018-12-26-ransom-note.markdown

 "Mmmm mmmm!" you say.

 "Good idea," says Vix-trom.
-He produces a thin, gleaming blade and slashes all the way through your neck.
+Its lower right arm produces a thin, gleaming blade and slashes all the way through your neck.
 Your head hits the floor with a thud and your body slumps in its chains.

 "Is it dead?" says the fat purple alien.
 "Stupid meat-sacks."